 How to Centre Data Cabling Installation around Your Business’ Needs

 For a modern office building, cabling, this vast array of copper wires that powers and drives the globalized, high-paced business world of today, is as important as steel frames and elevators.
-Virtually every aspect of modern business communication relies on high-volume and/or real-time data traffic, from conferencing to VoIP and from the respectable email to Slack, and high-speed networks have dramatically transformed existing businesses, from banking to entertainment, and opened up entirely new fields, like high-frequency trading.
+Virtually every aspect of modern business communication relies on high-volume and/or real-time data traffic, from conferencing to VoIP and from respectable email to Slack, and high-speed networks have dramatically transformed existing businesses, from banking to entertainment, and opened up entirely new fields, like high-frequency trading.
 Data cabling installation companies were forced to adhere to new, stricter standards.

-In just a little more than ten years, cloud computing, mass adoption of mobile devices, BYOD (Bring Your Own Device) policies and the Internet of Things have radically changed the networking demands of modern companies.
+In just a little more than ten years, cloud computing, mass adoption of mobile devices, BYOD (Bring Your Own Device) policies, and the Internet of Things have radically changed the networking demands of modern companies.
 In turn, this has radically changed the way office networks are planned, installed, maintained and expanded.

 Data Cabling Practices: A Stumbling Block for Office Buildings